heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 ### Specifications

-Markdown is not a standard, but there are many implementations.
+Markdown is not a standard and there are many implementations.
 The most popular one is [CommonMark](https://commonmark.org/).
 GitHub uses a slightly different version called [GitHub Flavored Markdown](https://github.github.com/gfm/).